hurlbertlab/core-transient/README.md

 ## Priority rankings for obtaining and/or formatting data, on a scale of 0-5, are currently based on summing:

-### Taxa (based on current representation):
-  0: birds
-  1: Benthos, Fish, Plants
+0 = Low priority: common system and taxa, less than 20 sites 1 = Minor priority: common system and taxa, more than 20 sites -OR- uncommon system OR taxa less than 20 sites 2 = Medium priority: Uncommon system OR taxa, more than 20 sites -OR- uncommon system AND taxa, less than 20 sites 3 = high priority: Uncommon system AND taxa, more than 20 sites

-  2: Arthropod, Invertebrate, Plankton, Mammal
+### Uncommon taxa (based on current representation in formatted datasets):  Arthropod, Invertebrate, Plankton, Mammal

-### System (based on current representation):
+### Uncommon System (based on current representation in formatted datasets): Terrestrial or Aquatic
-  0: marine
-  1: terrestrial or aquatic

-### Number of sites:
-  0: less than 10 or unknown
-  1: >= 10

-### Number of time intervals:
-  0: less than 15 or unknown
-  1: greater than 15